Your gut isn't broken.

 Twenty minutes, on video.

-We'll talk about the shape of your IBS — how long, what subtype, what you've tried, where you are now.
-You'll ask me whatever you need to ask.
-At the end of the call I'll tell you one of two things.
-Either yes — gut-directed hypnotherapy is the right next step for you, and here's what six sessions would look like in your case.
-Or no — this isn't the right next step, and here's what might be, whether that's a referral, a different approach, or a question worth taking back to your GP.
+We'll talk about your specific experience of IBS — how long, what subtype, what you've tried, where you are now.
+You can ask me whatever you need or want to know.
+At the end the call you will be confident either yes — this is the right next step for you.
+Or no — this is not the right next step, and here is what else might be, whether that is a referral, a different modality, or a question worth taking back to your GP or your Christian counsellor.

 The signal can be retrained.